astronova002/IISC-CINT-LAB/replit.md

-# Dr. S.N.
-Omkar's Research Labs Website
+# Computational Intelligence Laboratory Website

 ## Overview

-This is a modern, responsive academic website for Dr. S.N.
-Omkar's research laboratories at the Department of Aerospace Engineering, Indian Institute of Science (IISc), Bangalore.
+This is a modern, responsive academic website for the Computational Intelligence Laboratory at the Department of Aerospace Engineering, Indian Institute of Science (IISc), Bangalore, led by Dr. S.N.
+Omkar.
 The application showcases three specialized labs: Computational Intelligence Lab, Unmanned Aerial Vehicles Lab, and Biomechanics Lab.
 The website features authentic research data, publications, and achievements based on Dr. Omkar's actual work including his BBC-featured violence detection research, satellite image processing projects, and biomechanics applications in aerospace.

 ## User Preferences